 - Tests should be scheduled allowing enough time so they are completed prior to the Testing Center's scheduled closing time.

-- Test scheduling questions for either testing site should be directed to the Testing Center Coordinator via e-mail or phone at 402.552.3034.
+- Test scheduling questions should be directed to the Testing Center Coordinator via e-mail or phone at 402.552.3034.

 - Any other questions regarding your test should be directed to the instructor.